WhaleOTE/Steam-Status-Tracker/README.md

 # Steam Status Tracker

 Steam Status Tracker is a Python script that monitors one or more Steam accounts' activity status and logs the data in a file.
 It utilizes the Steam API to fetch the current status of the Steam IDs at regular intervals.
 The script logs the data in two separate log files, `steam_data_log.txt` and `status_changes_log.txt`.

+Want to know when a user logs on or off Steam?
+Track any unprivated Steam account's activity.
+I would highly recommend privating your profile or disabling Steam from auto startup to protect your privacy as this can be used to monitor your daily activity.

 ## Requirements